 - Are you a legitimate incorporated entity with insurance and resources to protect me and the investment I've made in my trip?

-- Do you provide a turn-key package - making sure that everything I need to make my trip complete is arranged for me and that all services I might need are available?
+- Do you provide a turn-key, all-inclusive package - making sure that everything I need to make my trip complete is arranged for me and that all services and products I might need are provided?

 - Can you give me real life references that I can contact?

 How do I arrange a trip - First and foremost, select and book with an operator who has a reputation for knowledge, honesty and performance.
 Of course, we highly recommend ourselves.
 Booking with an outfitter or agent (one or two tiers removed from an operator) can be successful or risky, depending on the operator represented and the knowledge, experience and honesty of the agent.
 Why is this so important?
 Because not all peacock bass trips are created equal and not all agents are honest about creating expectations!

 Consider all of the information you’ve already digested.
 Many agents and even some novice outfitters are not knowledgeable at that level.
 It can be easier than you think to book a trip in water that doesn’t hold the right species, or that is not at optimal levels.
 It’s just as easy to inadvertently book on an operation that runs a weekly fixed route, ignoring conditions and regardless of where the fish are.
 And it’s amazingly easy to pay thousands more for the privilege of fishing on over-sized, fancy boats that are way too big to go where the fish are.
 If you are planning the fishing trip of a lifetime, it’s important to plan it with an operation that knows how to deliver fish and that puts productivity and quality before gross profit or marketing gimmicks.
 If you’re in doubt; get references; ask experts; or use the knowledge you’ve gained here to question the candidates.
 If you realize you know more than they do, move on.